mgalgs/gnome-shell-system-monitor-next-applet/README.md

 This extension requires GNOME Shell 45 or later.
 For earlier versions, please see the `pre-45` git branch.

-Before installing, ensure you have the necessary system packages:
+Before installing, ensure you have the necessary system packages (note that if you're installing [via a package manager](#package-manager-installation), you may not need to manually install these packages):

 - Ubuntu/Debian:
   ```